Nigerian College of Accountancy

-Nigerian College of Accountancy (NCA), is an educational institution in Jos, Nigeria established in 1994 that is operated by Association of National Accountants of Nigeria (ANAN).
+Nigerian College of Accountancy (NCA), is a Nigerian educational accountancy institution based in the city of Jos.
+It was established in 1994 and is operated by Association of National Accountants of Nigeria (ANAN).

-NCA is the training arm of ANAN, following International Federation of Accountants standards and pronouncements in training its students.
+NCA is the training arm of ANAN, following International Federation of Accountants standards and pronouncements in training.
 It is a University member of the International Association for Accounting Education and Research (IAAER).
-The institution is headed by Director-General Dr. Friday Effiong Akpan.

-Accountancy graduates with a B.Sc. and Higher National Diploma from Nigerian Universities and Polytechnics qualify for admission to a three-year training program at the Nigerian College of Accountancy.
+Accountancy graduates with a B.Sc. or Higher National Diploma from Nigerian Universities and Polytechnics qualify for admission to a three-year training program at the Nigerian College of Accountancy.
 On successful completion of the examinations they earn the designation of Certified National Accountant and qualify to join ANAN.